 A new historical marker “writes” history

-On Thursday, August 6, 2015 at 11:00 a.m., the public is invited to attend the dedication of a newly revised and hand-crafted Oregon Historical Marker.
-The Pendleton Historic Trail marker has been installed at the same site as the original (as SE Court Ave becomes Hwy 30) at the east end of the city.
+On August 6, 2015, a revised and hand-crafted Oregon Historical Marker.
+The Pendleton Historic Trail marker was dedicated.
+Installed at the same site as the original (as SE Court Ave becomes Hwy 30) at the east end of the city.
 The marker is located in a small pull-off on the right side of the highway on the outskirts of Pendleton.

 “Our class was initially interested in beautifying an entrance to town, said Buffy Farber, a Financial Analyst at the Pendleton Branch of Columbia Bank, and Leadership Pendleton Class member and spokesperson.